MuneerKhalid/JSM-Portfolio/README.md

 Here i am building a portfolio to show case my skills

-we will buildind a website using
+We will be building a website using

-JS
-Sanity
+JAVASCRIPT
+REACT
+SCSS
+SANITY